paul-e-m/ReVue/Installation-and-setup-manual.md

 Install `ElementReview` only on the VRO computer.

-The VRO computer records the incoming video, creates the replay files, runs the local ElementReview UI for the VRO, and serves replay clips to the judging panel.
+The VRO computer records the incoming video, creates the replay files, runs the local ElementReview interface for the technical panel, and serves replay clips to the judging panel.

 Install `JudgeVideoReplay` on every judge and referee computer.

 JudgeVideoReplay is the panel replay client.
-It does not record video and does not replace ElementReview on the VRO computer.

 ## Before Installing

 Confirm that all computers are on the same event network and that the VRO computer has a stable (not dynamic) IP address.
-The judge and referee computers will use that VRO IP address to connect to ElementReview.

-On Windows 10 computers, ElementReview and JudgeVideoReplay require the Microsoft Edge WebView2 Runtime.
+On some Windows 10 computers, ElementReview and JudgeVideoReplay require the Microsoft Edge WebView2 Runtime.
 If either app opens to a blank window or fails immediately on a Windows 10 computer, install the [Microsoft Edge WebView2 Evergreen Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section) and start the app again.

 Do not install WebView2 separately on Windows 11 as this runtime is already included in Windows 11.

 ## Recommended Computer Requirements

 ElementReview does the heavier work.
-It records the incoming stream, creates high-res and low-res replay video, serves replay files to the panel, and writes/deletes a large amount of video data during an event.
+It records the incoming stream, creates high-res and low-res replay video files, serves replay files to the panel, and writes/deletes a large amount of video data during an event.

 Minimum recommended VRO computer for ElementReview: